 Poland is one of the most attractive countries for outsourcing talented devs for an affordable price.
 Here, entry-level developers on average get $1200 per month, middle — $2300, and senior — $3000.

 The homeland of Beetroot, Ukraine, offers the best cost-quality ratio when it comes to hiring developers.
-Here you can hire professional dedicated programmers, paying $800 to junior devs, $1500 to middle devs, $2200 to senior ones.
+Here you can hire professional dedicated WordPress developers, paying $800 to junior devs, $1500 to middle devs, $2200 to senior ones.

 Once the trendiest destination for outsourcing, India and Pakistan lose to European countries today in terms of quality and communication.
 However, the prices here are still quite low.
 You can hire a junior dev for $280, middle — for $430, and experts — for $740.